Make your CV stand out

 - Make sure your most impressive details are on the first page – this could be your skills, work experience, degree and other achievements

-- Use clear sections with headings and maybe sub-headings, that can be easily followed
+- Use clear sections with headings and if appropriate sub-headings which can be easily followed

 - Use short phrases and avoid large blocks of text – bullet points are useful to separate ideas into sections

 - Use bold to denote new sections rather than underlining